temporalio/documentation/docs/concept-workflows.md

 import { ResponsivePlayer } from '../src/components'

+The core abstraction of the Temporal solution is a fault-oblivious stateful Workflow.

 ## Focus on business logic

 Depending on the language, a Workflow is really just a single function or object method that orchestrates a series of actions.